In A/B testing, there are two main ways of interpreting test results: Frequentist vs Bayesian.

 - Allows you to ‘peek’ at the data during a test, so you can either stop sending traffic if a variation is tanking or switch earlier to a clear winner.

 - Allows you to see the actual gain of a winning test.

-- By its nature, often rules out implementation of false positives.
+- By its nature, often rules out the implementation of false positives.

 - Needs a sampling loop, which takes a non-negligible CPU load.
 This is not a concern at the user level, but could potentially gum things up at scale.

 Let’s start with the caveat that both are perfectly legitimate statistical methods.
-But at AB Tasty, we do have a clear preference for the Bayesian approach.
+But at AB Tasty, our customer experience optimization and feature management software, we have a clear preference for the Bayesian a/b testing approach.
 Why?

 One very strong reason is because with Bayesian statistics, you can estimate a range of the actual gain of a winning variation, instead of only knowing that it was the winner, full stop.

 In a business setting, this distinction is crucial.
 When you’re running your A/B test, you’re really deciding whether to switch from variation A to variation B, not whether you choose A or B from a blank slate.
 You therefore need to consider: